-19. From the Plan's inception until the end of 2015, the Plan provided group medical benefits to retirees and their dependents and contributed toward the premiums for that coverage.
+21. From the Plan's inception until the end of 2015, the Plan provided group medical benefits to retirees and their dependents and contributed toward the premiums for that coverage.
 Starting in 2016, Save Mart modified the Plan to provide funding to a Health Reimbursement Account in lieu of premium contributions, referred to herein as the HRA benefit.
-The HRA benefit was a monthly \$500 contribution to a health reimbursement account for each eligible retiree and an additional \$500 for their spouse.
-The retiree and spouse could use the money accrued in their HRA account to pay for qualified medical expenses, including paying premiums for individual health insurance coverage that retirees purchased for themselves and their spouses.
-Under the terms of the Plan, the monthly contributions for each retiree and spouse accumulated until they were used for qualified medical expenses.
-Members of Save Mart's HR Department communicated to employees that this benefit "could accumulate up until the retiree's death, [] could not be taken away, and that there was no deadline by which the amounts in the employee's HRA needed to be used prior to the death of the retiree."
-Decl. of Valerie Vallo ("Vallo Decl."), submitted herewith, ¶ 16.

-20. At all times pertinent to this case, Save Mart UFCW-member employees received retiree medical benefits based on similar eligibility criteria to the Plan.
-UFCW retirees continue to receive those benefits to this day, and unlike the benefits provided by the Plan, those retiree medical benefits cannot be taken away at Save Mart's discretion.

-21. The terms of the Plan and the Plan's Summary Plan Description stated that Save Mart "has the right to modify or terminate the Plan at any time for any reason."
+The HRA a substantial medical benefit for retirees and their spouses, whether in the form of an HRA plan or retiree and an additional \$500 for their spouse (or \$300, respectively, after age 65).
+The retiree and spouse could use the money accrued in their HRA account to pay for qualified medical benefit was a monthly \$500 contribution to a health reimbursement account for each eligible

+- expenses, including paying premiums for individual health insurance coverage that retirees - purchased for themselves and their spouses.
+Under the terms of the Plan, the monthly - contributions for each retiree and spouse accumulated until they were used for qualified medical - expenses.
+Members of Save Mart's HR Department communicated to employees that this benefit - "could accumulate up until the retiree's death, [] could not be taken away, and that there was no - deadline by which the amounts in the employee's HRA needed to be used prior to the death of the retiree."
+Decl. of Valerie Vallo ("Vallo Decl."), submitted herewith, ¶ 16. - 22.
+At all times pertinent to this case, Save Mart UFCW-member employees received retiree medical benefits based on similar eligibility criteria to the Plan.
+UFCW retirees continue to receive those benefits to this day, and unlike the benefits provided by the Plan, those retiree medical benefits cannot be taken away at Save Mart's discretion. - 23.
+The terms of the Plan and the Plan's Summary Plan Description stated that Save Mart "has the right to modify or terminate the Plan at any time for any reason."
 However, Save Mart consistently and repeatedly misrepresented the meaning of this term to its employees.
 Specifically, it consistently and repeatedly told employees that-like the union benefits-retirees and their spouses would keep their retirement benefits provided by the Plan until the death of the retiree.
-Save Mart made this misrepresentation both orally and in writing.

-22. Save Mart made repeated oral misrepresentations about the terms of the Plan to Plaintiffs, to existing employees, to potential recruits, and to the employees of stores that Save Mart acquired over the years, in order to convince them not to join the union.
+Save Mart made this misrepresentation both orally and in writing. - 24.
+Save Mart made repeated oral misrepresentations about the terms of the Plan to Plaintiffs, to existing employees, to potential recruits, and to the employees of stores that Save

+Mart acquired over the years, in order to convince them not to join the union.
 Any time a new store opened or the union started to organize at an existing store, Save Mart sent a senior executive and an HR employee or employees to that store to meet with the employees.
 In these meetings, the HR representative(s) and company executive were trained to communicate that employees should not pay dues to join the union, since the non-union benefits-including retirement benefits-would always be as good as or better than the benefits enjoyed by union employees.